nasa/fmdtools/examples/asg_demo/readme.rst

 Notebooks
 /////////////////////////////////////////////

-`Action Sequence Graph <../examples/eps/Action_Sequence_Graph.ipynb>`_ shows a very basic example of using the :class:`fmdtools.define.architecture.action.ActionArchitecture` structure to define sequences of actions or modes, which is helpful for modeling human and autonomous behaviors.
+`Action Sequence Graph <Action_Sequence_Graph.ipynb>`_ shows a very basic example of using the :class:`fmdtools.define.architecture.action.ActionArchitecture` structure to define sequences of actions or modes, which is helpful for modeling human and autonomous behaviors.

 .. toctree::
    :hidden:

-   ../examples/asg_demo/Action_Sequence_Graph.ipynb
+   Action_Sequence_Graph.ipynb